 Want to get swipe-happy on a tablet but don't fancy the iPad?
 Fair enough.
 After all, Android is the most popular operating system around, and offers a wealth of nifty features.
 Now may very well be a good time to embrace the 'droid.

-With so many Android slates flying around and each one promising a different version of the software, it can be extremely difficult to figure out just which tablet is for you.
-Don't worry, CNET UK is on hand with some rules to follow when you're making that vital purchase.
+With so many Android slates flying around and each one promising a different version of the software, it can be extremely difficult to figure out which tablet is for you.
+Don't worry, we're on hand with some rules to follow when you're making that vital purchase.

 Android operating system

 Android is an ever-changing beast, with each update bringing a few new features or a slightly improved interface.
 It's important to download these updates where possible because they'll keep your tablet on the cutting edge.
 Updates to the latest versions of Android are often excruciatingly slow to arrive though, so don't expect even high-end tablets to receive an update as soon as it's announced.